johan--/ruby_tutorial_projects/sample_app/README.md

 9.26 by checking for the right value of session[:forwarding_url].

 ### Chapter 10:
-* Right now all users are displayed on the user index page at /users and are visible via the URL /users/:id, but it makes sense to show users only if they are activated.
-Arrange for this behavior by filling in the template shown in Listing 10.58.9 (This uses the Active Record where method, which we’ll learn more about in Section 11.3.3.)
-Extra credit: Write integration tests for both /users and /users/:id.
 * In Listing 10.42, both the activate and create_reset_digest methods make two calls to update_attribute, each of which requires a separate database transaction.
 By filling in the template shown in Listing 10.59, replace each